sharpbrick/docs/devices/visionsensor.md

 # VisionSensor

-Color & distance sensor which is sold as it is own part.
+Color & distance sensor which is sold as its own part.

 **Type**: External Sensor